JanssenProject/jans/docs/cedarling/cedarling-wasm.md

 ## Including in projects

-For using result files in browser project you need make result `pkg` folder accessible for loading in the browser so that you can later import the corresponding file from the browser.
+For using result files in the browser project, you need to make the result `pkg` folder accessible for loading in the browser so that you can later import the corresponding file from the browser.